The hard truth about erectile dysfunction drugs

 Promoted by the Spanish company Menarini, Avanafil is the real drug name of Spedra.
 The main advantage of this drug is the onset of action.
 It takes as little as 15min to notice an effect.
 Avanafil comes in 50mg, 100mg, and 200mg strengths.

-Just in case you weren’t paying attention I thought you might find this handy comparing Sildenafil (Viagra), Tadalafil (Cialis), Vardenafil (Levitra) and Avanafil (Spedra):
+Just in case you weren’t paying attention this handy chart helps you decide which medication is right for you by comparing Sildenafil (Viagra), Tadalafil (Cialis), Vardenafil (Levitra) and Avanafil (Spedra):